MSc Clinical Biochemistry: Career, Skills, Scope, Options, Outlook

 • Clinical laboratory scientist or technologist: These professionals work in hospitals or diagnostic laboratories, using biochemical techniques to analyze patient samples and provide data for the diagnosis and treatment of diseases.

-• Research scientist or technologist: These professionals conduct research in academia or industry, using biochemical techniques to study the mechanisms of diseases and develop new treatments.
+• Research scientist or technologist: These professionals conduct research in academia or industry, using biochemical techniques to study disease mechanisms and develop new treatments.

 • Sales representative or technical support specialist: These professionals work for pharmaceutical or biotech companies, promoting and providing technical support for products related to clinical biochemistry.